sndrs/css-in-js-mq/README.md

-_work on this has been moved to https://github.com/src-mq/src-mq_
+_n.b. work on this has been moved to https://github.com/src-mq/src-mq_

 # Proof of concept for css-in-js-mq: